Compair numbers up to one million.

 Why it matters:

 Comparing numbers up to one million helps students develop number sense and understand the value of large numbers.
-It is essential for solving real-life problems, like analyzing data or managing budgets.
-This skill strengthens critical thinking and decision-making abilities.
+This skill is essential for solving real-life problems, like analyzing data or managing budgets, and it strengthens critical thinking and decision-making abilities.

 Let’s practice and evaluate your work together by comparing numbers.